The Nextremity Difference

 After completing his bachelor’s at Brigham Young University, Ryan went on to earn a Master of Science degree in orthotics and prosthetics from Baylor College of Medicine.
 During his 5 years in the field of O&P, he has had the opportunity to work with active duty servicemen at the Naval Medical Center in San Diego, travel to Germany to work with O&P professionals in Europe, and see countless patients here locally.

 Ryan and his wife Kira enjoy staying active, traveling, and trying new things.
-They are anxiously awaiting their next big adventure— a baby boy due in September!
+They are anxiously awaiting their next big adventure— a second child, a baby girl due in September!

 Please call for an appointment